 Educational consultant and school developer

 الفصل الثالث النظرية في التربية. الفصل الثاني بناء النظرية. الفصل الرابع نظرية المنهج. الفصل الرابع نظرية المنهج. الفصل السادس تصميم المنهج. الفصل السابع هندسة المنهج. ملخص كتاب جورج بوشامب.
 Critical Thinking.
-Deeper learning.
-Deeper learning.
 Critical Thinking.
 Deeper Learning: Authentic Student Assessment.
 Is it possible to systemically embed deeper learning outcomes for students?

 As we develop the basic intellectual skills that critical thinking entails, we can begin to use those skills in a selfish or in a fair-minded way.
+In other words, we can develop in such a way that we learn to see mistakes in our own thinking, as well as the thinking of others.
+Or we can merely develop some proficiency in making our opponent's thinking look bad.
 Critical Thinking Abilities.
 Games and your brain: how to use gamification to stop procrastinating.
 1.4K Flares Filament.io 1.4K Flares × It is Thursday afternoon.